 The Cosco Light N Comfy DX is at the budget end of the market and this is noticeable when using the plastic handle, which has a seam running right the middle through it.
 The seat feels durable however and is nice and lightweight.

-The most important thing is the safety of your child and Cosco haven’t skimped here – EPS energy absorbing foam and side impact protection are incorporated into this low-cost package.
-The lack of a five-point harness is a negative though.
+The most important thing is the safety of your child and Cosco hasn’t skimped here – EPS energy-absorbing foam and side impact protection are incorporated into this low-cost package.
+The lack of a five-point harness is a negative thought.
 I also found installing and removing the seat from the car to be a bit more fiddly than with more expensive models.

-This car seat from Combi has recently been discontinued so if you act fast,you may just pick up yourself a bargain.
+This car seat from Combi has recently been discontinued so if you act fast, you may just pick up a bargain.
 But a word to the wise – be sure to check compatibility with your stroller before doing so!